smart-on-fhir/smart-scheduling-links/publisher-advertising.md

 ## Schema.org definition

-Organizations may choose to publish their endpoints by including an additional _schema.org_ `Service` description to their home page.
-A sample service definition is included below:
+Organizations may choose to publish their endpoints by including an additional _schema.org_ `Service` description to their home page, using the same data format described above.
+A sample service definition published within a Slot Publisher's home page HTML might look like:

 ```html
 <script type="application/ld+json">